attayeb/auto-q/README.md

 # QANAUS
-Qiime 1 ANalysis AUtomating Script
+Qiime 1 ANalysis AUtomating Script.

 This script is written to reduce the effort and time for Qiime 1 analysis.

 ## Installation: